Reading now: Forklift leasing: costs, alternatives and clear recommendations

 • Greater residual value risk

-Recommendation: Only use used forklifts with service leasing.
+Recommendation: Use used forklifts only with service leasing.

-Forklift leasing is ideal for predictable, medium- to long-term use with clear monthly rates.
-Renting remains unbeatable during peak periods.
-Purchase or lease-purchase is worthwhile for very long usage periods.
+Forklift leasing is ideal for predictable, medium to long-term use with clear monthly rates.
+Renting remains unbeatable for peaks.
+Purchasing or hire-purchase is worthwhile for very long usage periods.

 Benjamin_Biberger_f09df03b-780b-4e03-8991-ca3f20113b29 - BIBERGER